imaryamjafari/InstallationEngine/README.md

 ---

-Uninstall One Component
+- Uninstall One Component

-UNINSTALL <id>
+UNINSTALL <component_id>

 Removes the specified component.